 Defining Key Concepts: Equity

 INEQUITIES can be understood as the social, economic and political marginalization (disadvantage or exclusion) that some groups face in society.
 EQUITY is a way to address marginalization.
-In contrast to equality, which seeks the same treatment for all individuals, an equity-based approach recognizes that different actions are required to achieve similar outcomes for different individuals or groups due to the uneven distribution of power, wealth and other resources in society.
-HEALTH INEQUITIES are systemic, avoidable and unfair differences in health outcomes, a symptom of broader inequities in society.
+In contrast to equality, which seeks the same intervention for all individuals, an equity-based approach recognizes that different actions are required to achieve similar outcomes for different individuals or groups due to the uneven distribution of power, wealth and other resources in society.
+HEALTH INEQUITIES are systemic, avoidable and unfair differences in health outcomes, a sign of broader inequities in society.

 From an equity perspective, marginalization is rooted in histories of differential access to power in society (such as racism, poverty and the stigma associated with mental health issues) and maintained by ongoing social, economic and political factors which can be called the SOCIAL DETERMINANTS OF HEALTH.